 The winter Columbia/Barnard Birthright Israel trips out of NYC are from December 23, 2019-January 3, 2020 & January 8 – 19, 2020.

-What if I am not sure of my summer vacation plans?
+What if I am not sure of my winter break plans?

-If you aren’t sure about your summer plans, but you may be interested in the trip, we encourage you to pre-register now and officially register and pay the fully refundable deposit on January 28, 2019.
+If you aren’t sure about your winter plans, but you may be interested in the trip, we encourage you to still sign-up now and save your seat, then officially register and pay the fully refundable deposit on September 4, 2019 once you’ve made up your mind.
 There will be plenty of time to withdraw if you decide not to go.
 Might as well secure a spot, just in case!